MENU

 (DSI is a term for how countries share and use genetic information from biological resources, such as for the creation of new drugs and products.
 It is a major area of disagreement in international negotiations.)

-When approached about missing the deadline for producing a new NBSAP ahead of COP16, a spokesperson for the Department for the Department for Environment, Food and Rural Affairs (Defra) referred to the UK’s national target submission, saying:
+When approached about missing the deadline for producing a new NBSAP ahead of COP16, a spokesperson for the Department for Environment, Food and Rural Affairs (Defra) referred to the UK’s national target submission, saying:

 “Nature and our wildlife underpin everything – the economy, food, health and society.
 That is why we have submitted the UK’s biodiversity targets to the Convention on Biological Diversity (CBD), aligning us with the Kunming-Montreal Global Biodiversity Framework and committing us to achieve the agreements made at COP15.”